ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     If this function returns an error status other than :code:`PSA_ERROR_INSUFFICIENT_DATA`, the operation enters an error state and must be aborted by calling `psa_key_derivation_abort()`.

     How much output is produced and consumed from the operation, and how the key is derived, depends on the key type.
-The key derivation procedures for standard key derivation algorithms are described as part of each key definition.
+The key derivation procedures for standard key derivation algorithms are described in the *Key derivation* section of each key definition in :secref:`key-types`.
 Implementations can use other methods for implementation-specific algorithms.

     .. rationale::